conradbkay/llm-commit/prompting.md

 Almost certainly have to nudge it towards writing good commits, rather than replicating what it's seen before
 > Use industry best practices
+> Write like a senior developer who takes pride in their commit messages
+> Explain "why" certain changes were made

 First line is always the summary, optional extra text goes after a blank line